tmazhari/Data-Science-Specialization_Capstone-Project/README.md

 the girl | 4
 the man | 2

 We can say that the probability of observing "dog" after word "the" is 5/11.
 This probability is called Maximum Likelihood Estimate.
 MLEs are almost always high.
 MLEs are computed using only observed N-Gram counts.
-In other words we have calculated the probability of "dog after "the" based on only the words that we have seen after "the" which are "dog", "girl" and "man".
+In other words we have calculated the probability of "dog" after "the" based on only the words that we have seen after "the" which are "dog", "girl" and "man".
 So what about the words that have not appeared after "the" in this corpus but in real language can appear after "the"?

 In order to solve this issue, we should calculate reasonable estimate of probabilities for unobserved N-Grams.
 This is where **Smoothing** comes in.
 In this scenario,  unobserved N-Grams are bigrams that their first word *w1* is going to be "the" and their second word *w2* is going to be all unigrams in the corpus that have not appeared after "the" in the corpus.

 ### Smoothing

 For Smoothing we have used **Katz's back-off** model.
 Katz's back-off is a model that estimates the conditional probability of a word given its history in the N-Gram.
 Meaning we estimate the probabilities of unseen Trigrams and Bigrams using this model.
-This model is a discounting technique that it takes some amount of probabilites for seen N-Grams and distributes it among unseen N-Grams.
-We do discounting for Trigrams and Bigrams.
+This model is a discounting technique that takes some amount of probabilites for seen N-Grams and distributes it among unseen N-Grams.
+We do discounting for Bigrams and Trigrams.

 To be more specific,  we discount at Trigram level to estimate probabilities of unobserved Trigrams by taking that discounted mass and distributing it according to the Bigram frequencies.
 Likewise, at Bigram level, we discount again and use it to estimate unobserved Bigrams by using the Unigram frequencies.
 In this project, we have used an absolute discount value of 0.7 at the Bigram and Trigram level.